zeroibc/my-mac-os/README.md

 Here is how my library looks:
 ![](https://i.imgur.com/cDmCSyE.png)

-- I share my entire library of snippets you can import yourself [here](snippetslab#readme).
+- I share my entire library of snippets you can import yourself [here](snippetslab#readme) as well as share everything as [GitHub Gists](https://wiki.nikitavoloboev.xyz/sharing/my-gists.html).

 #### [Tower](https://www.git-tower.com) - Git client
 - Use the app to help me version control any project I am working on.
 Love the ability to search through commits, check out branches with ease and searching through all the Git repositories I have on my mac with quick search.